 When & Where?

-There are a total of 5 sessions which are two and half hours long and run on a weekly basis.
+There are a total of 5 sessions which are two and half hours long (with plenty of breaks) and run on a weekly basis.
 We currently have courses beginning on the following dates:

 - Thursday 11th January – 9:30am-12:30pm – Burton Street Foundation

 - Thursday 15th February – 9:30am-12:30pm – Sheffield Cathedral

 - Thursday 22nd March – 9:30am-12:30pm – Dovedale, Michael Carlisle Centre

 - Thursday 26th April – 9:30am-12:30pm – Thorncliffe Health & Leisure Centre

 - Thursday 31st May – 9:30am-12:30pm – Sheffield Cathedral

 - Thursday 5th July – 9:30am-12:30pm – Dovedale, Michael Carlisle Centre